xjwxjw/VPEG/README.md

 Further explanation about the code:

 The general idea behind our work is very easy to implement.
-Our code is built based this repo (https://github.com/edenton/svg).
+Our code is built based on this repo (https://github.com/edenton/svg).
 The major contribution of our work is reflected in the train_vpeg.py (from L.355-L.390) and train_vpeg_feature.py.
 Please refer to the comment in the code for more details.